cs1302uga/cs1302-tutorials/packages.md

    package cs1302.hello;
    ```

-   This satisfies the first requirement for placing a class in a named package.
+   This satisfies the second requirement for placing a class in a named package.

    In Java, a package statement, if included, must be the first line of code in
    the file (i.e., excluding comments and white space).